alda-lang/alda/doc/implementing-an-alda-library.md

 The library that we built in the previous steps already has an `alda` function that can shell out to the Alda CLI.
-We can build a few more functions on top of that to achieve something analagous to the REPL workflow above:
+We can build a few more functions on top of that to achieve something analogous to the REPL workflow above:

 ```javascript
 const fs = require('fs');